Filip Vujanović: President of Montenegro

 In April 2007, President Vujanović declared he would protect the property of the main religious institution in Montenegro, the Serbian Orthodox Church during an attempt of the non-canonical Montenegrin Orthodox Church to forcibly seize its property.
 At the 2008 presidential election, Vujanović ran for the second presidential term, and secured another five years in office in the first election round, with 51.89% vote.
 The turnout was 68.2%.

-On 20 January 2012, Vujanović adopted the Decision on Calling Elections for the MPs of the local Parliament of Tivat and local Parliament of Herceg Novi.
-On 28 March 2012, Vujanović, after carrying out consultations with the Bar Association of Montenegro, Association of Judges of Montenegro, Law faculties, Academy of Sciences, Extended Session of the Supreme Court of Montenegro, appointed four members of the Judicial Council, that were judges of the Constitutional Court of Montenegro.
+On 20 January 2012, Vujanović adopted the Decision on Calling Elections for the MPs of the local Parliament of Tivat and the local Parliament of Herceg Novi.
+On 28 March 2012, Vujanović, after carrying out consultations with the Bar Association of Montenegro, the Association of Judges of Montenegro, Law faculties, the Academy of Sciences, Extended Session of the Supreme Court of Montenegro, appointed four members of the Judicial Council, that were judges of the Constitutional Court of Montenegro.

-On July 31, 2012, President Vujanović passed a Decision on Calling Elections for Members of the Parliament of Montenegro.
-The parliamentary elections were held on October 14 and were won by the Coalition for European Montenegro, dominated by DPS.
-Following the elections, on December 4, 2012, Vujanović destined Đukanović as Prime Minister.
+On 31 July 2012, President Vujanović passed a Decision on Calling Elections for Members of the Parliament of Montenegro.
+The parliamentary elections were held on 14 October and were won by the Coalition for European Montenegro, dominated by DPS.
+Following the elections, on 4 December 2012, Vujanović destined Đukanović as Prime Minister.

-In February 2013, the Constitutional Court officially approved Vujanović's candidacy for a new term, noting that for his 2003–2008 term he was elected as President of the Republic of Montenegro as a constituent entity within its state union with Serbia and served as de facto independent head of state only in 2006–2008, meaning that his 2008–2013 term is legally his first term.
-At the 2013 presidential election Vujanović won the election for third presidential term, with 51.2% of the vote against the Democratic Front opposition alliance nominee, Miodrag Lekić.
+In February 2013, the Constitutional Court officially approved Vujanović's candidacy for a new term, noting that for his 2003–2008 term, he was elected as President of the Republic of Montenegro as a constituent entity within its state union with Serbia and served as de facto independent head of state only in 2006–2008, meaning that his 2008–2013 term is legally his first term.
+At the 2013 presidential election Vujanović won the election for a third presidential term, with 51.2% of the vote against the Democratic Front opposition alliance nominee, Miodrag Lekić.